emer/axon/examples/ra25/README.md

 * When it finishes, you can click on the `RunStats` Table to see the summary stats for FirstZero and the average over the last 10 epochs of `PctCor`, and it labels this as using the Base params.
 * Now enter `NoMomentum` in the `ParamSet`, `Init` and `Train` again.
 Then click on the `RunStats` table button again (it generates a new one after every complete set of runs, so you can just close the old one -- it won't Update to show new results).
 You can now directly compare e.g., the Mean FirstZero Epoch, and see that the `Base` params are slightly faster than `NoMomentum`.
 * Now you can go back to the params, duplicate one of the sets, and start entering your own custom set of params to explore, and see if you can beat the Base settings!
 Just click on the `*params.Sel` button after `Network` to get the actual parameters being set, which are contained in that named `Sheet`.
-* Click on the `Net` button on the left and then on one of the layers, and so-on into the parameters at the layer level (`Act`, `Inhib`, `Learn`), and if you click on one of the `Prjn`s, you can see parameters at the projection level in `Learn`.
+* Click on the `Net` button on the left and then on one of the layers, and so-on into the parameters at the layer level (`Act`, `Inhib`, `Learn`), and if you click on one of the `Path`s, you can see parameters at the pathway level in `Learn`.
 You should be able to see the path for specifying any of these params in the Params sets.
 * We are planning to add a function that will show you the path to any parameter via a context-menu action on its label..

 ## Running from command line